 However, the term “rolled roofing” is inherently imprecise.
 It is interesting to know that there isn’t just one type of rolled roofing material or design; there are dozens.

-In this article, we’ll go over or discuss many types of rolled roofing so you may pick the ideal one for you.
+In this article, we’ll discuss many types of rolled roofing so you can choose the ideal one for you.

 1. Ordinary Rubber Rolled Roofing